India Pale Ale - quick

 hop (?)

-I liked the extract kit so
+I liked the extract kit so much that

 The recipe was based on Flemmings Fabulous Fungi in Brew Your Own magazine, but